tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/attrs.md

    later.
 </div>

-2. *To add CSS styling to the tag:* A special attribte called `style` can be use to specify CSS declaration for a tag.
+2. *To add CSS styling to the tag:* A special attribute called `style` can be use to specify CSS declaration for a tag.
 This is one of the many ways CSS can be added to a tag.
 This will be discussed in detail in the CSS section.

-3. *To identify and group tags:* An attribte called `id` can be used to assign an unique identifier to a tag.
+3. *To identify and group tags:* An attribute called `id` can be used to assign an unique identifier to a tag.
 This identifier can be used only for one tag and a tag can have only one `id`.
 A tag can be categorized into a group by the `class` attribute.
 A tag can have more